-The Hawkbill Turtle, have pointed beaks and a unique shell that makes them valuable to poachers.
+The Hawkbill Turtle has pointed beaks and a unique shell that makes them valuable to poachers.
 Sea turtles are some of the Earth’s oldest creatures.
-They’ve been steadily contributing to the ocean’s eco-system.
+They’ve been steadily contributing to the ocean’s ecosystem.

 Sumatran Tigers are also critically endangered.
 They’re easily distinguishable by their vibrant orange coats with thick, black stripes.
 They reside in Indonesia’s forests, but are threatened by deforestation and poaching.
 In fact, 40 tigers die every year from poaching.
 Only about four hundred exist.